-- The outgrown, defunct native hedgerow with trees (Figure 2 - H1) associated with the southern boundary will be retained and will be maintained through appropriate management.
-A new, native hedgerow (Figure 2 - NH8) will be planted adjacent to the north of this existing hedgerow. - The native hedgerow with trees (Figure 2 - H2) associated with the eastern boundary of the Site will be retained and maintained through appropriate management.
+- A new, native hedgerow (Figure 2 - NH8) will be planted along the southern boundary of the Site adjacent to new scrub planting proposed along Evendons Lane. - The native hedgerow with trees (Figure 2 - H2) associated with the eastern boundary of the Site will be retained and maintained through appropriate management.
 However, to construct the new access road, approximately 29m of this hedgerow will be removed. - The native hedgerow with trees (Figure 2 - H3) associated with the western boundary of the Site will be retained and maintained through appropriate management.
 A small section of hedgerow (approximately 2m) will be removed to allow access into the adjacent off-Site area. - The scrub habitats towards the south-west of the Site will be enhanced to improve the condition of these habitats and further enhance the connectivity of this habitat. - The woodland towards the south-east of the Site will be enhanced to improve the condition of this habitat.
 A species-rich hedgerow (Figure 2 - NH7) will be planted around the southern and eastern boundaries of the woodland and will extend north (Figure 2 - NH4 and NH5), improving Site connectivity along the eastern and southern boundaries.